HugoPhibbs/QuizProject/ProjectStructure.md

 - Any logic to do with manipulating QuizzingScreen
 - Impements updater to update mainScreen at the end of quiz
+- User can close the screen by either pressing the finish button or clicking x on the top.
+If they do this before the quiz is finished, then the progress is not saved.
+This is reflected in the pop up that appears.

 ### CreateDeckScreenLogic